leshow/blog/content/post/icmp.md

 This is mostly lifted from the example in the tokio docs and slightly tweaked.
 The idea as far as I can tell is that you poll in a loop to see when the resource is readable or writeable, then attempt your operation with `try_io`. `try_io` seems to do the work, but you'll notice you need to `write` it in a loop, because there is a chance the resource could return a `WouldBlock` and this would mean you need to try writing again at a later time.
 As far as I know, there is no guarantee you've read all there is to read onto the buffer after that `recv` future finishes.

 In trying to understand all this, I found reading the relevant `read` and `write` libc man pages to be interesting.
-It's nothing new to systems programmers, but as someone who interacts with the underlying libc functions it's a good read.
+It's nothing new to systems programmers, but as someone who interacts with the underlying libc functions rarely, it's a good read.

 ## Yak #3: RAW sockets require privileged access (among other things)

 Surprise! using the `SOCK_RAW` socket type requires root privileges or the `cap_net_raw` [capability](https://wiki.archlinux.org/title/Capabilities).
 Why?
 Because raw sockets allow you to read _all_ of the data on a particular socket.
 And remember, at this layer there is no concept of "port" so you could potentially see the data coming in on all ports.
 For some extra pain, the data you get back over the raw socket hasn't even had its IP header decoded, so when you're parsing ICMP on the reply, you must also parse the IPv4 header!

-But this begs the question, how come the `ping` binary doesn't need to be run with `sudo`?
+But hold on, we ran `ping` without sudo and it worked just fine, why?
 Well, it may have setuid permissions on older linux systems, on newer ones it may have the `cap_net_raw` capability.
 OR apparently, on even newer kernels like mine

 ```
 ~
 ❯ getcap /bin/ping
 ```

 There are no capabilities required at all?
 This led me to find this [patch](https://lwn.net/Articles/420800/).
 I gather that implementing ICMP echo request/reply is fairly common, so kernel devs have given us a mechanism to not have to use the raw socket type and still send ICMP messages!
-Remember the `socket` libc function?
+Remember the `socket` syscall?

 ```c
   socket(PF_INET, SOCK_DGRAM, IPPROTO_ICMP)
 ```

-If you set its type to `SOCK_DGRAM` instead of `SOCK_RAW` you can create it without special privileges.
+If the type is set to `SOCK_DGRAM` instead of `SOCK_RAW`, it can be created without special privileges.
 In this case, you don't need capabilities, or root, or setuid, and you don't need to decode the IPv4 header on the reply... bonus!

 The kernel will make sure that you can only send ICMP packets with a header type of request or reply, I believe.
-In the time from this patch, IPv6 and ICMPV6 support have been added for `SOCK_DGRAM`.
+In the time from this patch, ICMPV6 support has been added for `SOCK_DGRAM`.

 ## Yak #4: ICMP Identifiers with DGRAM sockets